nhsconnect/ITK3-FHIR-eDischarge/pages/design/explore.md

 ## FHIR Conformance ##

-Systems SHOULD declare a Conformance using the FHIR resource Capability Statement identifying the list of message definitions supported.
+Systems SHOULD declare a Conformance using the FHIR Resource Capability Statement identifying the list of message definitions supported.